meganalnico/simple-core/AbilityScores.md

 ### Wisdom ([Wis](#wisdom))

 Wisdom describes a character's willpower, common sense, awareness, and intuition.
 If you want your character to have acute senses, put a high score in Wisdom.
 Every creature has a Wisdom score.
-A character with a Wisdom score of 0 is incapable of rational thought and is unconscious.
+A character with a Wisdom score of -5 is incapable of rational thought and is unconscious.

-You apply your character's Wisdom modifier to:
+You apply your character's Wisdom to:

 -   [Will saving throws](combat.html#will) (for negating the effects of *charm person* and other spells).